johncoryk/coastal-shopify-theme/README.md

-# Low Coast Coffee Shopify Theme - Coastal
+# Coastal Theme for Shopify